shrividya-subramaniam/Black-Friday-Sales-Prediction/README.md

 Product_Category_3| Product may belongs to other category also (Masked) Purchase | Purchase Amount (Target Variable)

-## Approach
-The problem involves predicting the purchase amount for the various products, regression based machine learning techniques have to be used.
-A combination of XGBoost and CatBoost models performed better than standalone models and was used to predict the final values.

 ## Evaluation Metric
 The evaluation metric used is **root mean squared error** (RMSE).

+## Approach
+The solution to the problem involves predicting the purchase amount for the various products, regressor models have to be used.
+Out of the three models tested, XGBoost and CatBoost models have identical RMSE of ~2441 and R-squared values of ~0.75 and perform better than LightGBM.
+Therefore, combination of XGBoost and CatBoost regressors is used to predict the values of purchase amount.